Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 base a custom image off of the existing Azure platform images that support Infiniband/RDMA.

+#### MPI Libraries
+If you are utilizing MPI, the associated runtime(s) must be installed such that they are invocable by the calling programs.

 #### Storage Cluster Auto-Linking and Mounting
 If mounting a storage cluster, the required NFSv4 or GlusterFS client tooling must be installed and invocable such that the auto-link mount functionality is operable.
 Both clients need not be installed unless you are mounting both types of storage clusters.

+#### Per-Job Autoscratch
+If utilizing the per-job autoscratch feature, then BeeGFS Beeond must be installed so that a shared file system can be created.

 #### GlusterFS On Compute
 If a GlusterFS on compute shared data volume is required, then GlusterFS